 This website is best viewed in Internet Explorer 8 or above.
 You are currently using an old version of Internet Explorer.
 Please click on this link to update your browser.

 People with epilepsy are being asked by their GP or practice nurse to come in for a yearly epilepsy review.
 Reviews have been happening for a long time for people with other medical conditions like asthma and diabetes.
 The review is a good chance for you as the person with epilepsy to ask any questions you have.
 You can also talk over any concerns about your epilepsy.
 This could be anything from advice on medication to queries about seizures.
 For more information, read Focus on your health - for people with epilepsy.

-If you have had any kind of seizure you are required to contact DVLA (0300 790 6806) and have to stop driving for at least twelve months.
-DVLA (Driving Vehicle Licensing Authority) regulations mean that people need to be free of seizures for twelve months before they can hold a driving licence.
-This includes seizures which do not involve a loss of consciousness and people who have had a one-off seizure.
-However, if you have only had one seizure, your EEG and brain scan were clear and you don't need to take anti-epileptic drugs, you may be able to get your licence back after 6 months.The rules for sleep seizures differ.
-People who have had a period of three years with only sleep seizures but no seizures when awake can also have their licence back.
+If you have had any kind of seizure you are required to contact DVLA (0300 790 6806) and have to stop driving for at least between six and twelve months.
+DVLA (Driving Vehicle Licensing Authority) regulations mean that people need to be free of any type of seizures which impair your level of consciousness and ability to drive for twelve months before they can hold a driving licence.
+If you only have the kind of seizures which do not impair your consciousness, such as simple partial seizures, you may get your licence back after six months.
+If you have only had one seizure, your EEG and brain scan were clear and you don't need to take anti-epileptic drugs, you also may be able to get your licence back after six months.The rules for sleep seizures differ.
+People who have had a period of one year with only sleep seizures (irrespective of whether this is during the night or day) but no seizures when awake can also have their licence back after one year.

 The regulations for LGV / PCV licences are different and stricter.
-For more Information see our Epilepsy and driving guide.
+For more Information see our Driving factsheet.